NEW JERSEY

 Certification/Endorsement: No CEUs or certification provided at this time

-Types of Service Requests: Educational, recreational, training, community service/education, social and shopping programs sponsored by DB CAN NJ
+Types of Service Requests: Educational, daily living, recreational, training, community service/education, social and shopping programs sponsored by DB CAN NJ

-Training Requirements – Access Providers: Each candidate is evaluated as to their knowledge and experience.
+Training Requirements – Access Providers/SSPs: A minimum of two references from the deafblind community are required.
+Each candidate is evaluated as to their knowledge and experience.
 Individual, online and small group trainings are provided by DB CAN NJ as needed.
-Content categories include roles/responsibilities of the provider and deafblind person, deafblind community and culture, communication, human guide, environmental information, skills of touch, confidentiality/ethics and boundaries.
-All candidates undergo a 1:1 training in community settings and functional evaluation by deafblind trainers.
+Content includes roles/responsibilities of the provider and deafblind person, cultural identity, historical implications and evolution of the SSP role, communication, human guide, skills of touch, defining and identifying environmental information, transportation (our providers do not drive consumers), confidentiality/ethics, recognizing/respecting deafblind person’s autonomy, recognizing personal limitations, and respecting/maintaining personal and professional boundaries.
+All candidates undergo a 1:1 training in community settings and skills evaluation by deafblind trainers.
 All must sign an agreement regarding the provision and use of services.

 Training Requirements – Deafblind: 1:1 training content includes roles/responsibilities of the provider and deafblind person; sharing preferences for communication, information access and guiding; confidentiality/ethics and boundaries.
 All must sign an agreement regarding the provision and use of services.